Eomm/blog-posts/posts/bonus-timeouts.md

 ### Test the `headersTimeout`

-Straight into the point: let's test the `headersTimeout` by sending a request with a very slow header rate.
+Straight to the point: let's test the `headersTimeout` by sending a request with a very slow header rate.

 ```bash
 # Set the header timeout to half a second